Our cookies help to your experience with us seamless.

 If you don’t qualify for SSP for example, if you’re self-employed, you may be able to claim Employment Support Allowance (ESA) or Universal Credit.
 You can find out more, and see if you're eligible here.
 You can also find links to benefit calculators here.

-You can check whether you’re entitled to benefits by contacting a debt charity, or using a benefit calculator.
-You can find links to those calculators here.
 If you already claim ESA, PIP or Universal Credit, are self-isolating but need to renew your benefit claim, you should be able to do so without attending a face-to-face interview under temporary measures implemented by the DWP.

 If your employer can’t keep you in work because they can’t cover staff costs due to the coronavirus, they may be able to get government support to avoid redundancies.
 This is the Coronavirus Job Retention Scheme and will run for at least 3 months from 1st March.